 Jackie's Master’s work in Baja California Sur, Mexico documented the first known example of fruit-eating behavior among insectivorous bats in the temperate New World.
 Check out popular coverage of that work here.

-Jackie's PhD research in Gothic, Colorado, integrates long-term data with behavioral assays, mapping, and modeling techniques to better understand habitat selection, spatial dynamics, and sociality in the golden-mantled ground squirrel, Callospermophilus lateralis.
+Jackie's PhD research in Gothic, Colorado, integrates long-term data with behavioral assays, mapping, and modeling techniques to better understand fitness consequences of habitat selection, spatial dynamics, and sociality in the golden-mantled ground squirrel, Callospermophilus lateralis.
 Check out a fun, 60-second film highlighting why she loves to research this species here.

 Jackie aims to combine her background in science with her passion for science communication in new and exciting ways.
 She was selected to be a Distinguished Fellow at IWFF Filmmaker Labs, a cross-disciplinary science filmmaking workshop led by the International Wildlife Film Festival and Days Edge Productions.
 The resulting film, Tracking Snow, was accepted into the National Geographic Short Film Showcase.

 Aliperti, J. R., D. A. Kelt, P. Heady III, and W. F. Frick.
 2017.
 Using behavioral and stable isotope data to quantify rare dietary plasticity in a temperate bat.
 Journal of Mammalogy 98:340-349.
 DOI: 10.1093/jmammal/gyw196.
 [Cover article, Editor’s Choice]

 Kelt, D. A., J. R. Aliperti, P. L. Meserve, B. Milstead, A. Previtali and J. Gutiérrez.
 2015.
 Energetic compensation is historically contingent and not supported for small mammals in South American or Asian deserts.
 Ecology 96:1702–1712.
 DOI: 10.1890/14-1569.1.